jeremytammik/moniwonig/index.md

 ## <a name="todo-today"></a>todo today

-- make a test hole for new door
-- reroute heating pipes
-- remove cornelius bathroom door and frame
 - wellplastik ueber karens hinterausgang flicken
 - lerchenholz unter oberen balkon besser abdecken
 - build a bookshelf for all the books left